home about new coming sign up log in PLR store DFY memberships sale tutorials templates plr feed try PLR courses contact

 PARAGRAPH 10, ORIGINAL - NO CHANGE.

 Take shifts for the bathroom.
 If you're short on bathrooms, the best way around this is to stagger wake-up times.
 For a smaller sized family, adults can awaken, use the toilet and shower first.
 Kids follow suit while Mom or Dad is downstairs making breakfast.
 So set the alarms accordingly.
-Bigger families should allow for the kids with the earliest schedules to use the bathroom first.
-Also, things like hair drying and make-up application for teen girls needn't happen in the bathroom, especially when others are waiting their turn.

 I have opted to keep paragraphs 9 and 10 in their original format because enough edits have been made to ensure this content reads like a blog post.